PythonBlue/AmnesiaTheDarkDescent/README.md

 Additional Note (by Python Blue)
 -------------------
-this particular branch implements the color grading post effect from A Machine for Pigs.
-That in mind, you will need the following AMFP assets in your TDD directory as well or else the game won't launch:
+This particular branch implements the color grading post effect from A Machine for Pigs.
+That in mind, you will need the following AMFP assets, not included, in your TDD directory as well or else the game won't launch:

 -the GLSL shader for the effect (core/shaders/posteffect_color_grading_frag) -the folder of gradingmaps (textures/gradingmaps), or at least "textures/gradingmaps/colorgrading_base.png"